University of Birmingham

 - The BBC Centre in the Mailbox

-Participants will also experience a varied and exciting social programme, including day trips to the historic city of Oxford and the iconic capital city London.
+Participants will also experience a varied and exciting social programme, including day trips to the historic cities of Oxford and Cambridge.
 There will also be a range of local cultural activities.
 At the end of the programme there is a farewell event to celebrate participants’ time and achievements.

 Summer Institute participants will be assigned self-catering accommodation.
 Accommodation facilities and services include: double size en-suite bedroom, communal area and kitchen with cooking utensils and crockery (kitchen and lounge are cleaned once a week), bed linen including sheets, duvet & duvet cover, pillow and pillow case, internet access, onsite laundry, 24-hour security, bedroom and bathroom cleaning services.
 (Please note that rooms do not include clothes hangers and towels)